 Use a campfire as first idling location and as a place for your hunters to make first clothes.
 Both will save your people from panic, leaving their work and meandering through the woods.

 The yield of fish highly depends on tools and will drop to about 20% without.
 Better to collect some mushrooms or firewood with bare hands than being frustrated with slippy salmon and trout.

 Don’t start chasing a big herd far away if you can take one or two animals near the camp.
 Focus on feasible tasks in general and keep the to-do list of your laborers short.

 Temperature drops fast in autumn and frost can hit your crops already in September.
-Short distances to food storage is important.
+Short distance to food storage is key.
 Also, consider starting the harvest manually and call more workers to the fields.